codingforeternity/datascience/Docker-Notes.md

   * the last thing to look for is whether docker-compose recreates the hamstoo container from freshly compiled image — it should state "Recreating hamstoo_hamstoo_1" instead of "Starting hamstoo_hamstoo_1" on the first lines of program output for command `docker-compose up` (after a fresh `sbt docker:publishLocal`)
 * Seems like generated.keystore is being generated in /opt/docker/conf, but that's in the container right?
 Not on my actual filesystem?
   * Yes, it’s in the container, but also that is a linked volume, that syncs to [~/code/hamstoo/]conf/ on your local machine.
+  * what are the user rights set on your [~/code/hamstoo/]conf folder?
+775
+    * try 777 so that docker could write the generated.keystore
 * you can use `docker-compose exec hamstoo bash` to look inside. hamstoo is the name of the service you want to exec a command inside and bash obviously is that you want to run terminal inside the container
   * the same way you can run mongo shell `docker-compose exec mongo mongo`